COVID-19 Response and Recovery

 As a founding member of the Global Health Security Agenda (GHSA) in 2014, the United States has invested in training and programs to strengthen countries’ public health infrastructure.

 Our commitment to global health builds on a long tradition.
-Over the past two decades, the United States has provided more than $140 billion in global health assistance.
+Over the past two decades, the United States has provided more than $140 billion in global health assistance, including over $100 billion to fight HIV/AIDS through the President’s Emergency Plan for AIDS Relief (PEPFAR).
+Since 2003, PEPFAR has saved more than 25 million lives.
 We are the world’s largest contributor to global health and the international response to COVID-19.
 Our assistance also addresses the humanitarian, economic, and social impacts of COVID-19.

 Longstanding health partnerships and investments—including through the Global Health Security Agenda, President’s Malaria Initiative, the President’s Emergency Plan for AIDS Relief (PEPFAR), and Gavi, the Vaccine Alliance (Gavi)—have provided the technical expertise and critical infrastructure needed to bolster preparedness, rapidly respond to COVID-19, and save lives.